linusapelgren/BattleshipGame/README.md

 - Maintaining the score on the board
 - Input validation and error checking
 - You cannot make a different choice of board than the 3 that are availible
+- Delay between each new line of text for increased readablility

 <img src="./assets/screenshots/boardsize.PNG" alt="Guess outside board size" width="500"/>